COVID-19 Vaccine

 The research team, led by MHRP’s Dr. Vicky Polonis, based the gp145 subunit vaccine on HIV subtype C, which represents more than 50% of global HIV infections.
 In addition to its prevalence, several studies have shown unique properties of C envelopes, or the outer coat of the virus, including rapid and potent antibody elicitation.
 These properties make the subtype C gp145 an attractive vaccine candidate.

-Gp145 is slated as a boost in the upcoming RV460 trial slated to begin in Kenya in 2021.
-It will be a randomized, double blind comparative adjuvant study for a DNA/protein prime/boost HIV vaccine.
+Gp145 is slated as a boost in the ongoing RV460 trial in Kenya, which began in 2021.
+It is be a randomized, double blind comparative adjuvant study for a DNA/protein prime/boost HIV vaccine.
 One of the adjuvants being evaluated in this study is the MHRP-created ALF product.